 Rank in the Hierarchy of Hell

-Ambolin has a subordinate and functional rank within the intricate hierarchy of Christian demonology.
-He is classified as a spiritus familiaris (familiar spirit), placing him a lot lower than the Kings, Dukes, Marquises, and Presidents who command legions of lesser spirits.
+Ambolin has a lower, supporting rank in the complex system of Christian demonology.
+He is called a familiar spirit, which puts him far below the Kings, Dukes, Marquises, and Presidents who lead many lesser spirits.

 In the system documented in The Book of the Sacred Magic of Abramelin the Mage, this relationship is clearly delineated: